theroyakash/algorithms.theroyakash.com/docs/binary-search/problems.md

 [Problem on Leetcode $\to$](https://leetcode.com/problems/search-insert-position/)

+!!!
+WARNING important
+    #### **Finding Floor and Ceil of an element in a Sorted Array**
+    This is a very important idea we need to understand before you attempt this question.
+We need to run the binary search algorithm and see where the start and end stops after the execution.
+Do it yourself, and put it in the comments below.
+Do a dry run on the binary search algorithm and see what are the start and end points to after the execution finishes. **I'll add a video for this later**.

 Given a sorted array of distinct integers and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.

 The algorithm must run with $O(\lg n)$ complexity.